 Leaf area index (LAI)

 Leaf area was crucial for crop growth as it played key role in capturing of PAR (Srinivasan et al., 2017).
-Higher amount of solar radiation was intercepted by presence of more leaf canopy which helped in enhancing photosynthetic rate and ultimately crop biomass (Ali et al., 2021, Evans and Poorter, 2001).
+Higher amount of solar radiation was intercepted by presence of more leaf canopy which helped in enhancing photosynthetic rate and ultimately crop biomass (Ali et al., 2021).
 LAI of chickpea at different growth stages were significantly affected by dates of sowing as summarized in Table 1.
 Highest LAI at all the stages was observed with crop sown on 1st November (D1) which was on par with crop sown on 15th November (D2) in most cases while significantly lowest LAI at all the stages was noticed with crop sown on 15th January.
 As the late sowing of crop led to expose of crop to harsh weather conditions causing low chlorophyll synthesis and effecting leaf area negatively (Hembram et al., 2025, Ali et al., 2021).
 Among the varieties NBeG-3 (V2) showed maximum LAI at all stages and lowest with NBeG-47 (V3) which might be due to genetic character of the variety (Ali et al., 2021).
 Whereas interaction among dates of sowing varieties showed no significant effect.

 Crop growth rate (CGR)